Nashyn/Strangely-Project/README.md

 <p>9)   On the postpage, on the left hand side their is categories section where user can go back to categories by clicking on that directly.</p>
 <p>10)  On the navbar, there is the homepage button to redirect back to homepage, connection button to redirect to chats and the logout button.</p>
 <p>11)  On the chat page, user can add their connections or delete them.
 They can chat with their connections individually via our messaging system.</p>
-## Overview

-Strangely is designed to create a comfortable and welcoming platform for people looking to expand their social circles and experience new events.

-***

 ## Backend Setup